-Further to the above, significant modifications to an existing program also require approval by the Advanced Learning Division (ALD).
-ALD defines a significant modification as the alteration of an approved characteristic of a program of study.
+Further to the above, significant modifications to an existing program also require approval by the Manitoba Education and Training (MET), Post-Secondary Education and Workforce Development (PSEWD).
+MET defines a significant modification as the alteration of an approved characteristic of a program of study.
 For a list of approved characteristics, please refer to the Advanced Education Administration Act: Programs of Study Regulation.
 Processes involving internal approval of a significant modification will vary depending on the approved characteristic being modified.

 For more details, please follow the links below.

-Note that any significant changes to existing programs should be initially discussed with either the Vice-Provost (Integrated Planning & Academic Programs) for undergraduate programming or the Dean and/or Associate Dean of the Faculty of Graduate Studies for graduate level programming.
+Note that any significant changes to existing programs should be initially discussed with either the Deputy Provost (Academic Planning and Programs) for undergraduate programming or the Dean and/or Associate Dean of the Faculty of Graduate Studies for graduate level programming.